Old Mariscal Sucre International Airport: VIP lounges

 Mariscal Sucre Airport had 4 VIP Salons in the terminals A and B. For passengers of AeroGal, there was an exclusive salon near gate 2,"AeroGal VIP Club".
 Passengers of TAME had access to the "TAME" VIP Lounge in terminal B, a lounge that was exclusively for first and business class passengers.
 This area was nominated as the best VIP lounge of the year in Ecuador, the "QUIPORT VIP Club", and a lesser VIP Lounge, the "American Airlines Admirals Club" in the gate 10.

 Transportation

 Transportation between the airport and city was provided by taxis, tour buses and vans.
 For security reasons, visitors were recommended to take only those taxis offered by registered companies at the airport Terminal A arrivals area.

 Former terminals, airlines and destinations

 The airlines listed in bold are currently in operation and serve the new Quito airport while the airlines listed in italics are also in operation but no longer serve Quito.

 Domestic Passenger Terminal

 This terminal served national arrivals and departures, the airlines that served here were:

 International Passenger Terminal

 This terminal served international arrivals and departures, the airlines, defunct or still operating, were:

 Cargo airlines and destinations

-These destinations were operated from the Cargo Terminal.
+These destinations were served from the Cargo Terminal.